mohammadshadan/MarketingAnalytics/R for Marketing Research and Analytics/3. Advanced Marketing Applications/Advanced_Marketing_Applications.md

 # Advanced Marketing Applications
 MOHAMMAD SHADAN
 February 1, 2017
+Marketing data sets often have many variables-many dimensions-and it is advantageous to reduce these to smaller sets of variables to consider.

+For instance, we might have many items on a consumer survey that reflect a smaller number of underlying concepts such as :

+- **customer satisfaction** with a service,
+- **category leadership** for a brand, or
+- **luxury** for a product.

+If we can reduce the data to its underlying dimensions, we can more clearly identify the relationships among concepts.

-Three common methods to reduce complexity by reducing the number of dimensions in the data.
+Three common methods to reduce complexity by reducing the number of dimensions in the data :

 - **Principal component analysis (PCA)** attempts to find uncorrelated linear dimensions that capture maximal variance in the data.

 - **Exploratory factor analysis (EFA)** also attempts to capture variance with a small number of dimensions while seeking to make the dimensions interpretable in terms of the original variables.

 - **Multidimensional scaling (MDS)** maps similarities among observations in terms of a low-dimension space such as a two-dimensional plot.
 MDS can work with metric data and with non-metric data such as categorical or ordinal data.

+PCA is often associated with **perceptual maps**, which are visualizations of respondents' associations among brands or products.

 ##8.1 Consumer Brand Rating Data